ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.viessmannapi/README.md

 # ioBroker.viessmannapi
  =================
+ ** Note that as of March 2020, Viessmann has implemented some rate limiting for their API.
+Currently, the limits are 120 calls for a time window of 10 minutes and 1450 calls for a time window of 24 hours (see https://www.viessmann-community.com/t5/Experten-fragen/Q-amp-A-Viessmann-API/qaq-p/127660/comment-id/117660#M117660).
+For this reason, the poll intervall is set to 900 seconds.
+You can change it via the adpater configuration at your own risk.
+If too many calls are made in a short timeframe, your viessmann account is blocked for some time.
+This prevents access via the official Viessmann App as well! **

 This adapter connects your ioBroker system to your Viessmann central heating via the Viessmann API.
 It requires your heating system to be connected to the Viessmann Server via a Vitoconnect or similar device.
 All enabled information provided by the API is polled periodically (every 60 sec) and written into states.